PubInv/PubInv/ideas/Immature Ideas.md

 We might even imagine taking a tough bladder full of wax and filling it with burrowers, and using the burrowers to move the bladder/membrane---an artifical slime mold if you will.
 BTW, sonic communication would be a good way to communicate with the robot while underground.

+## Idea: Distillation in a Suitcase

+I was at dinner with my friend John Gibbons and I came up with the idea of a "Chemical Synthesis plant the size of breadbox".
+That's a nice idea, but its hard to imagine how to really make it, given the wide variety of feedstocks required.

+A simple idea is to build a "Refinery in a Suitcase".
+Even simpler is a "Still in a Suitcase".
+You could pour in a heavy hydrocarbon and get out oil, and gasoline, and tar, etc.  You could pour in "beer" (by which I mean fermented vegetable matter to the limit of alcohol or vinegar production) and get out a concentrated product.
+I don't mean a "still" for making whiskey per se, but something precisely controlled.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">PIFAH: Immature Ideas</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/PIFAH/PIFAH" property="cc:attributionName" rel="cc:attributionURL">Robert L. Read</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/PIFAH/PIFAH" rel="dct:source">https://github.com/PIFAH/PIFAH</a>.